CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

 1. Ensure the sitemap, robots.txt and \_redirects have been filled out.
 Instructions and tools for how to do so can be found in the File Structure section
 2. Navigate to your Netlify Admin Panel, click _Add new site | Import an existing project_
 3. Follow the instructions to connect your GitHub repository to Netlify.
-4. Once deployed, click on _Identity_ in the top navigation, then click _Enable Identity_
-5. Invite yourself, and the client, to the site
-6. While in the Identity tab, click the "Settings and usage" button to open the settings options.
-Then, do the following:
-   - Find "Registration Preferences", click "Edit Settings" and set registration from _Public_ to _Invite Only_
-   - Find "Enable Providers" and add a provider.
-We recommend Google, so the client can login with Google in 1 click.
-   - Find "Git Gateway" and enable it